ThaliaRowan/readme_generator/README.md

-# myProject
+# ReadMe generator

 ## License
-This uses MIT License
+This uses  License

 ## Description
+ Generates a readme file.

 ## Table of Contents